 When testing is complete empty particle generator:

-PortaCount - run plain water for 2 minutes, wipe external parts, dry and store
+PortaCount - run plain water for 2 minutes, wipe external parts, dry and store.

-AccuFit – dry the internal canister by wiping with a paper towel and store
+AccuFit – dry the internal canister by wiping with a paper towel and store.

 At the end of the day the Device and accessories are to be cleaned, packed in provided case and stored.
 Refer to Section 4 for more information.

+Note: The overall fit factor is the most important data item.
+It is the overall result of the fit test and usually the only fit factor value that must be retained as part of the record keeping.
+The fit factors for the individual exercises are not as important.
+It is possible to have a passing overall fit factor even though one of the exercises resulted ina failing fit factor.
+The overall fit factor is a weighted average related to the amount of airborne hazard that the person might have inhaled if the worker were in the workplace.
+Fit Factor numeric values so clost to the Pass/Fail Criteria would always be investigated and remedial training or reseltction of the RPE should be instigated.

 Workers Who Fail a Fit Test